Sweden's Clas Ohlson says sales reflect people staying more at home

-STOCKHOLM, April 15 (Reuters) - Swedish DIY and homewares retailer Clas Ohlson said on Wednesday that although the COVID-19 pandemic had hit sales in March, demand had grown for products such as food jars and headsets as people spent more time at home.
+STOCKHOLM (Reuters) - Swedish DIY and homewares retailer Clas Ohlson (CLASb.ST) said on Wednesday that although the COVID-19 pandemic had hit sales in March, demand had grown for products such as food jars and headsets as people spent more time at home.

 The century-old budget retailer, which does the bulk of its business in Sweden and Norway, said sales from comparable outlets were down 11% in March from a year earlier, measured in local currencies.